Elle Fanning biography

 Her first major role was in 2005 in the Academy Award winning film Babel , in which she appeared opposite Brad Pitt and Cate Blanchett, playing Blanchett's daughter.
 She received her second Young Artist Award nomination for her work in the film.
 In 2008, she had a small but pivotal part in The Curious Case of Benjamin Button , again appearing alongside Pitt and Blanchett, but this time playing Blanchett's character as a child.

-The young actress' latest credits include the horror thriller The Neon Demon (2016), the Oscar-nominated drama 20th Century Women (2016) with Annette Bening and Greta Gerwig, Ben Affleck's crime drama Live by Night (2017), and the period drama Mary Shelley (2018), with Douglas Booth and Maisie Williams.
+The young actress' latest credits include the Oscar-nominated drama 20th Century Women (2016) with Annette Bening and Greta Gerwig, Ben Affleck's crime drama Live by Night (2017), the period drama Mary Shelley (2018) with Douglas Booth and Maisie Williams and Teen Spirit (2019), in which she provided her own vocals as a teenager who wants to become a professional singer.

-Once known as "Dakota Fanning's little sister," Elle Fanning has proved her acting talents, earning roles independent of her sister, especially when she played a transgender teen in the major motion picture 3 Generations (2017), co-starring Naomi Watts as her mother.
+Once known as "Dakota Fanning's little sister," Elle Fanning has proved her acting talent, especially when she played a transgender teen in the major motion picture 3 Generations (2017), co-starring Naomi Watts as her mother.

 Elle Fanning Filmography